XGBoost vs. CatBoost vs. LightGBM: How Do They Compare?

 *Looking for the Colab Notebook for this post?
 Find it right here.*

+If you are an aspiring data scientist and involving with machine learning, decision trees may help you produce clearly interpretable results and choose the best feasible option.
+Let’s start by explaining decision trees.
 Let’s start by explaining decision trees.
 Decision trees are a class of machine learning models that can be thought of as a sequence of “if” statements to apply to an input to determine the prediction.

 In greater rigor, a decision tree incrementally constructs vertices within a tree that represent a certain “if” statement and has children vertices connected to the parent by edges representing the possible outcomes of the parent vertex if condition (in decision tree lingo, this is referred to as the cut).